 Build Your Own Haystacks

 I love a meal that is “build your own.”
 I put out the ingredients and everyone can build their meal according to their tastes and dietary needs.
 Mexican Haystacks is the perfect customizable meal.
 It starts with a base that is a combination of hamburger, READ Ready to Eat Southwestern Bean Salad, taco seasoning, tomato sauce and diced green chiles.
 Using the READ Southwestern Bean Salad is the perfect way to make things easier and more doable.
 It’s a combination of black beans, corn, hominy and kidney beans in a subtly spicy tomato-bell pepper, chili-lime seasoned sauce.
+If you can’t find this, use a can of kidney beans or black beans.

 The Southwestern Bean Salad is delicious and it helps the meal come together quickly and easily.
 In fact, you may find yourself eating it straight out of the can.
 It’s good warm or cold.